All Episodes

 And they have done everything possible over many, many years, have told so many lies about me over many, many years.

-They have purposely distorted me and every other conservative for many, many years, and what they try to do is write out of Olinski's playbook, ISIL target, isolate, and go full force against one at a time.
+And what they try to do is write out of Alinsky's playbook, target, isolate, and go full force against one at a time.

 You've heard about these things in the past.

-It started up again, well, it's really been an ongoing thing for a year.
+Well, it's really been an ongoing thing for a year.

 It's not, it just got heated up this weekend for a reason I'll explain in a minute.

-But I just want to first acknowledge this show and every conservative show, and my show on TV does not survive without your support.
+But I just want to first acknowledge this show and every conservative show and my show on TV does not survive without your support.

-They can't all across cable.
+They can't, all across cable.

 My show is the number one show.